• Skip to primary navigation

 • ×

-Home » Lifestyle
+Home » Entertaining

-How to Have a Perfect Picnic in the City
+How to Picnic in the City

-Published: Jul 7, 2017 · Modified: Sep 12, 2019 by Philip + Mystique · This post may contain affiliate links
+Published: Jul 7, 2017 · Modified: Sep 12, 2019 by Philip Lago and Mystique Mattai · This post may contain affiliate links

-We're sharing our favourite picnic tips and our favourite summer activities while dining alfresco with a picnic blanket, charcuterie and a bottle of bubbly wine.
+We're sharing our favourite tips for having the Perfect Picnic in the City while dining alfresco with a picnic blanket, charcuterie and a bottle of bubbly wine.

 Park picnic scene with picnic blanket, pillows, basket of food and a hat.

 It's officially summer here in Toronto and we've passed (knock on wood) the damp and muggy spring rain.
-It's safe to say we're living the blue sky, sun in our hair, 30° cliche weather where shorts, sundresses and hats are a wardrobe must.
+It's safe to say we're living in the blue sky, sun in our hair, 30° cliche weather where shorts, sundresses and hats are a wardrobe must.
 And with good weather comes one of our favourite things about summer; dining alfresco with a picnic blanket, simple yet decadent dishes and crisp, bubbly prosecco.

 Couple having a picnic in the city